Trogiken/PiActuate/docs/README.md

 ## Installation and Start
 1. Download Repository
+2. Open the `startup_script.sh` file and edit the environment variables
+  * SECRET_KEY : Cryptographic signing and encryption throughout app.
+    * Example: `SECRET_KEY="not-secure-key-)*j23891A0239(i09asdfs0dfj"`
+    * If none is given, a random one will be assigned each run
+  * IS_DEVELOPMENT : Application will run with debug mode on.
+    * Example: `IS_DEVELOPMENT="False"`
+    * If none is given, will be set to True
+  * ALLOWED_HOSTS : Valid host names Django can serve.
+    * Example: `ALLOWED_HOSTS="192.1.1.1,172.200.20.1,hostname.com"`
+    * If none is given, will be set to a wildcard
-2. Open a CLI session in the repositorys directory
+3. Open a CLI session in the repositorys directory
-3. Run the startup script: `chmod +x startup_script.sh && ./startup_script.sh`
+4. Run the startup script: `chmod +x startup_script.sh && ./startup_script.sh`

 Click [here](#creating-a-service) if you wish this script to run at boot

-_You may need to adjust the python version or make an absolute path in the startup script_
+_You may need to adjust the version of python or make an absolute path to python in the startup script_

 ## App Config